docsmith-darshan/tom_theme/pages/mydoc/my_doc_Installation_Wizard.md

 ---

-After you've completed the installation process, you've to run the installtion wizard to complete the setup.
+After you've completed the installation process, you've to run the installation wizard to complete the setup.

-Follow the below steps to complete the installation wizard:
+**Procedure**

 1. Go to http://<your-owncloud-domain>.
 2. Complete the following fields to create a new Admin account:
 * **Username**: Enter your username
 * **Password**: Enter your password.
-3. Enter the credentials which you've created when [configuring the MariaDB database](mydoc_configure_database.html):
+3. Enter the credentials which you've created when [configuring MariaDB](mydoc_configure_database.html):
 * **Database user**: Enter the database user name.
 * **Database password**: Enter the database password.
 * **Database name**: Enter the database name.